QTUM is definitely one of the projects everyone should be keeping their eye on.

 Competitors and Challenges

-Two of its main competitors, Ethereum and NEO are the number two and number nine coins by market cap respectively.
+Two of its main competitors, Ethereum and NEO are currently the #2 and #7 coins by market cap respectively.
 Both of these coins have seen tremendous growth recently and are powerhouses in the cryptocurrency world.
 In addition, these coins are backed by an experienced development team and a strong community of followers supporting their growth.

 It is worth mentioning that one of the co-founders, Patrick Dai, was accused by a former associate of having been involved in a Bitbay related scandal.
 Articles on Github and Smith and Crown have addressed these allegations, concluding that there doesn’t appear to be any evidence to support these claims.
 Furthermore, the list of angel investors backing the project and QTUM’s stance to implement industry compliance standards only goes to further disprove these claims.